Chapter 11: Spiritual Possibilities

 The continuing habits and traditions we inherit from our ancestors and pass on to our children are examples of processional spirits.

 Like a holistic spirit, a processional spirit is not an object and so is not capable of interaction.
 It is an ongoing narrative of architective serial meaning that organizes the architective serial meaning of its venerators.
 It is only a spirit to the inhabitants of its processing architectures and has no venerators outside its processing architectures.
+Though it can organize the serial meanings and narratives of its processing architectures, it cannot control them or their inhabitants.

 A processional spirit would organize the architective serial meaning at every level in every one of its processing architectures.
-Here we have the possibility for all the architective phenomena participating in any one processional narrative to be organized by an overarching spirit even though the processing architective phenomena are not aggregated into a single architecture.
+Here we have the possibility for all the architective phenomena participating in any one processional narrative to be organized (but not controlled) by an overarching spirit even though the processing architective phenomena are not aggregated into a single architecture.
 Thinking globally, an overarching planetary processional spirit could be organizing the architective serial meaning of an entire planet and everything on it - including every hierarchical spirit on it - without losing the diversity of architective structure on that planet.
 Indeed, in the case of our own planet, every architective narrative, including our own personal narratives, those of our institutions, corporations, nations and religions, could be organized by such an overarching planetary processional spirit.

 Since the physical sizes of architectures and their scopes of control are spatially limited, the organizational capacity of a processional spirit could not extend much beyond the planetary scale.